ptahmose/QSharp-Playground/README.md

 ## Grover's Algorithm

-It seems to turn out, that we actually **can control** (to some extent) what we result we get when measuring.
+It seems to turn out, that we actually **can control** (to some extent) which of the results we get when measuring.
 That's what [Grover's Search Algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) is about (I found this [paper](https://arxiv.org/abs/quant-ph/9809016v2) very instructive).